Getting Started for Law Students

 CEA School of Law Registration Process

-- Watch your university email account for an update, typically within 3 business days after we receive your request.
-If you do not receive an automatic confirmation email within 30 minutes of your submission, please contact us!
+1. Complete the Academic Request Form.* If you do not receive an automatic confirmation email within 30 minutes of your submission, please contact us!

-- Note: Please allow 1 hour for this meeting.
+• Note: Please allow 1 hour for this meeting.
 All are subject to availability.

-- Provide documentation of disability or medical condition that supports each accommodation request by one
+3. Provide documentation of disability or medical condition that supports each accommodation request by one of the following methods:

-- We will notify you of your registration status and next steps through your UARK email.
+4. Monitor UARK Email: We will notify you of your registration status and next steps through your UARK email.

-- Based on a combination of information obtained in the student access plan meeting and from the student’s documentation, the CEA staff will review your request, and may consult with School of Law administration and campus partners to determine reasonable and appropriate accommodations.
-Once a determination has been made CEA will send an official notification of approved accommodations (accommodation letter) and next steps directly to 1.) you and 2.) the School of Law's Director of Academic Success (or the Dean's designee).
+• Based on a combination of information obtained in the access plan meeting and disability-documentation, the CEA staff will review your request, and may consult with School of Law administration and campus partners to determine reasonable and appropriate accommodations.

 *On the request for services form (application), we will ask you to tell us about:

-- The disabilities you are seeking accommodation for
+• The disabilities you are seeking accommodation for

-- What previous accommodations you may have used (if any)
+• What previous accommodations you may have used (if any)

-- How the accommodations you request will help remove any barriers you may be facing and help you succeed
+• How the accommodations you request will help remove any barriers you may be facing and help you succeed

 Accommodation Implementation